Skip to main content

 Yes.
 You should upload the required documents based on the waiver category to help with our decisioning process.
 Information on both required and recommended documents is available on the applicable data entry screen and in the Condo Project Advisor Project Waiver Request user guide.

-A Loan Advisor portal notification alert and email (if you select this option) will be sent so you know whether your request has been approved or denied.
-If your request is approved, the tool will issue a Condo Project Advisor feedback certificate that summarizes your exception request and indicates that your request was approved.
-The feedback certificate is available in PDF format and may be printed or saved.
-You must keep the feedback certificate in the loan file in the event it is selected for quality control or otherwise requested by Freddie Mac.
+A Freddie Mac Gateway portal notification alert and email (if you select this option) will be sent so you know whether your request has been approved or denied.
+If your request is approved, the tool will issue a Condo Project Advisor Feedback Certificate that summarizes your exception request and indicates that your request was approved.
+The Condo Project Advisor Feedback Certificate is available in PDF format and may be printed or saved.
+You must keep the Condo Project Advisor Feedback Certificate in the loan file in the event it is selected for quality control or otherwise requested by Freddie Mac.

 6. How quickly can I find out if my PWR is approved?